 The LRAA for TTHMs and HAA5s for MWRA's Compliance Program (represented as the line in the top two graphs below) remains below current standards.
-The Max LRAA in the quarter for TTHMs = $14.3 \mu g/L$; HAA5s = $11.5 \mu g/L$.
-The current RAA for Bromate = $0.0 \mu g/L$.
-During the Q4 2019 sampling, one CVA community exceeded HAA5 Operational Evaluation Level for HAA5 at three locations.
-While this does not result in a violation this requires an analysis and review of their water system and a report to MADEP.
-No LRAA exceedances or violations occurred this quarter for any of the CVA communities.
+The Max LRAA in the quarter for TTHMs = 14.2 μ g/L; HAA5s = 10.9 μ g/L. The current RAA for Bromate = 0.0 μ g/L. No LRAA exceedances or violations occurred this quarter for MetroBoston and for any of the CVA communities.
 MWRA and the CVA communities continue to closely monitor and manage the disinfection process to minimize DBP production.